.png/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=w:400,cg:true)

 Eligibility for this crucial trial includes:

-To support our community and keep information up to date, we have monthly meetings with the DEEp Studies Office at Lundbeck, company running the study!
+To support our community and keep information up to date, we have monthly meetings with the DEEp Studies Office at Lundbeck, the institution running the study!
 These sessions provide direct clinical updates and are also a chance to take any questions from our community, so please reach out to us if you need any help.

 DEEp OCEAN study has a dedicated website with key information, including an overview, frequently asked questions, a map of planned U.S. sites, and a screener for interested families.